Tip sheet

 ISRAEL-HAMAS CONFLICT CONTINUTES

-On October 7, the Palestinian militant group Hamas launched an unprecedented assault on Israel with hundreds of gunmen infiltrating communities near the Gaza Strip.
-In response, Israel’s military has carried out air strikes leaving thousands of Palestinians reported dead.
+October 7 will mark the one-year anniverasry of when Hamas, a Palestinian militant group, launched an unprecedented assault on Israel with hundreds of gunmen infiltrating communities near the Gaza Strip.
+In response, Israel’s military has carried out air strikes leaving tens of thousands of Palestinians reported dead in the last 12 months.

 • Saeed Khan, associate professor of teaching in near Eastern Studies and research fellow at Wayne State’s Center for Study of Citizenship.
 He is currently teaching courses on the Islamic Empires, Islam and the challenge of modernity and an introduction to global issues and institutions.